Argentine stocks up in short inaugural day session

 "The MerVal moved in line with the optimism shown by U.S. markets toward the Fed meeting," said Hernan Labrone, an analyst at Fenix Compania Financiera.

-The session's leader was agro-industrial firm Cresud (CRE.BA: Cotización), the shares of which rose 3.33 percent to 6.2 pesos.
+The session's leader was agro-industrial firm Cresud (CRE.BA), the shares of which rose 3.33 percent to 6.2 pesos.

 On the debt market, bonds <AR/BONOS> ended with an average gain of 0.6 percent in thin trade.